infiman/react-querystring-cache-example/README.md

 # react-router-querystring-example

-Example of usage @infiman/react-router-querystring in React project
+Example of usage @infiman/react-router-querystring in React project.